Stoneleiker25/Credit-Card-Fraud-Detection-Xgboost/README.md

 ## Methodology
 1. Dropped unnecessary column (‘Time’)
-2. Scaled all features using `StandardScaler`
+2. Scaled all features using `StandardScaler'
 3. Split data into train/test sets and trained an XGBoost model
 4. Ran predictions using multiple thresholds (0.5 → 0.1)
 5. Retrained model on full dataset to maximize fraud detection